KhronosGroup/Vulkan-Samples/samples/api/README.md

 ## Introduction

 This area of the repository contains samples that are meant to demonstrate Vulkan API usage.
-The goal of these samples is to demonstrate how to use a given feature at the API level without abstraction.
+The goal of these samples is to demonstrate how to use a given feature at the API level with as little abstraction as possible.

 ## Tutorials
 - [Run-time mip-map generation](./texture_mipmap_generation/texture_mipmap_generation_tutorial.md)